 Septic Shock in Babies

 Septic shock occurs when a baby develops sepsis (a bloodstream infection), and the sepsis progresses first to severe sepsis and then to septic shock.
 Sepsis in a newborn is typically caused by an infection in the mother that is passed on to the baby.
 Septic shock is a medical emergency that causes multiple organ dysfunction as well as dysfunction with the heart and blood flow.
 Usually, the baby’s blood pressure becomes critically low, which means that not enough oxygen is circulating to crucial organs like the brain.
 If sepsis is quickly and properly treated, septic shock will not occur.
-If shock is not promptly recognized and treated, it can cause major problems like permanent brain damage, cerebral palsy, hypoxic-ischemic encephalopathy (HIE) or seizures.

 Progression of Septic Shock in Babies

-- Transmission to the baby through the amniotic fluid
+- Transmission to the baby through the amniotic fluid (fluid in the womb)

 Once bacteria gain access to the bloodstream, there may be overwhelming infection throughout the baby’s body (septicemia) and/or the infection can become localized in the baby’s lungs (pneumonia) or in the brain (meningitis).